msubhan9803/slasher-frontend/README.md

 So when building for Android, locally, you'll probably often run this:

-`npm run build && npx cap sync android && npx cap run android`
+`npm run build && npx cap sync android && npx cap update android && npx cap run android`

 For a production build, make sure to read in the correct production environment variables.
 This may look something like this: